 “Pitching from ahead is a great feeling,” Prete said.
 “The key today for me was staying ahead in the count and trusting me defense.
 My teammates are great and Lexi (catcher Alexis James) is amazing.
 She always finds a way to build me up and keep me going.”

-Prete set down the first eight batters she faced — with Kalie Mendola in center making a dazzling catch on Emily Marcy’s rising shot to center to start the third.
+Prete set down the first eight batters she faced — with Kalie Mendola in center making a dazzling catch on Emily Morey’s rising shot to center to start the third.

 After a strikeout, Ally Stein singled before Loewenberg went into the hole to throw out Cali Jolley.